 The forehand stroke in badminton is the shot made by a player by swinging the racket across his/her body with the palm moving first.
 For the right-handed player, the forehand is considered the stroke that starts on the right side of his/her body, and vice versa for a left-handed person.

-It is usually the easiest shot to learn, probably due to the fact that it comes naturally for most people.
+It is usually the easiest shot to learn, probably because it comes naturally for most people.
 Both beginners and more advanced badminton players often perform better forehands compared to the other types of strokes.
 Players who are skilled in forehands tend to build their playing strategy around it.

 Overhead Forehand Stroke